moodlebox/moodlebox/README.md

 ## Building the MoodleBox disk image from scratch

-> If you just want to use a MoodleBox, __you don't need__ to build the MoodleBox disk image yourself.
-Just [download the MoodleBox image][download] and follow the instructions on the [MoodleBox web site][website].
+If you just want to use a MoodleBox, __you don't need__ to build the MoodleBox disk image yourself.
+Just [install it with Raspberry Pi Imager][install] on your Raspberry Pi Zero 2 W, 3A, 3B, 3B+, 4B, 400 or 5 and use it out of the box.
+Follow the instructions on the [MoodleBox web site][website].

-To build a MoodleBox from scratch with this script, you need a Raspberry Pi 3A, 3B, 3B+ or 4B.
+To build a MoodleBox from scratch with this script, you need a Raspberry Pi 3B, 3B+, 4B or 5.

 1. Clone [Raspberry Pi OS (64-bit) Lite image](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) on your microSD card.
 1. Create a `ssh.txt` file on the `bootfs` partition with any content.